-For instance, if I have a buyer that only takes calls in Spanish, I can tag the buyer
+For instance, if you have a buyer that only takes calls in Spanish, you may tag the buyer with

 language:spanish.
-When we're attempting to route a call to this buyer, and the language is unknown, we'll play the associated prompt to get a value from the caller.
+When Retreaver attempts to route a call to this buyer, and the language is unknown, we'll play the associated prompt to get a value from the caller.

 Created tags that are associated on a Buyer level act as a filter for that buyer.
 You can add duplicate keys with different values but at least one value must match with the key in order to route to that Buyer.

 If a buyer accepts all values for a tag key, simply leave it untagged.
 It is not necessary to tag the buyer with all possible values for the tag, unless you want to force the associated tag prompt to be played.

 You may exclude certain values from being routed to a buyer by tagging the buyer with

 The Retreaver.js click-to-call (call-me-now) functionality can be used to place a call to a visitor on your website when they request it via a form submit or button press on your web page.

 Tags can then be passed along when using a click-to-call API request, which will apply the tags to the resulting call.
 This functionality negates the need for a number pool, as the tags are applied to the call directly and not the number displayed on the screen (if any).